tandao0909/hands-on-with-DS/Chapter 13/note.md

 - Building a `SequenceExample`, serializing it and parsing it is similar to building, serializing, and parsing an `Example`, but you must use `tf.io.parse_single_sequence_example()` to parse a single `SequenceExample` or `tf.io.parse_sequence_example()` to parse a batch.
 - Both functions return a tuple containing the context features (as a dictionary) and the feature lists (also as a dictionary).
 - If the feature lists contain sequences of varying sizes, you may want to convert them to a ragged tensor using `tf.RaggedTensor.from_parse()`.

+## The Normalization Layer

+- As we saw in chapter 10, Keras provides a `Normalization` layer that we can use to standardize the input features.
+- We can either specify the mean and the variance of each input feature or - more simply - passing the training set to the layer's `adapt()` method before fitting the model, so the layer can measure the means and the variances of the input features on its own before training.
+- The data sample passed to the `adapt()` method must be big enough to be representative of your dataset, but it does not have to be the full training set: for the `Normalization` layer, a few hundred instances randomly sampled from the training set is sufficient to have a good estimation about the future means and variances.
+- Since we included the `Normalization` layer inside the model, we can now deploy our model to production without having to worry about normalization again: the model will just handle it for you.
+- This approach completely eliminates the risk of preprocessing mismatch, which happens when people try to maintain different preprocessing code for training and production but update one and forget the other.
+The production models then ends up getting data preprocessed in way it doesn't expect.
+If you're lucky, they scream out to you.
+If you're not, then the model's accuracy just silently degrades.
+- Including the preprocessing layer directly in the model is nice and straightforward, but it will slow down training (only very slightly in the case of the `Normalization` layer).
+- This is because preprocessing happened on the fly during training, it happens once per epoch.
+- We can do better by only normalizing the whole training set just once before training.
+- We do this by treating the `Normalization` layer as a separate layer (like we did with Scikit-learn's `StandardScaler`).
+- Then we trained the model one the scaled data, without a `Normalization` layer this time.
+- This would speed up training quite a bit.
+But now the model won't preprocess its input in production.
+- To fix this, we create a new model that wraps both the adapted `Normalization` layer and the model we just trained can deploy this model to the production instead.
+- This new model can then preprocess its inputs and making predictions.
+- Now we have the bets of both worlds: training is fast as we just preprocess once before training, and the final model can preprocess its inputs on the fly without risking any of preprocessing mismatch.
+- Moreover, the Keras preprocessing layers play nice with the tf.data API.
+- For example, you could apply an adapted `Normalization` layer to the input features of each batch batch in a dataset.
+- Lastly, if you ever need more features than what the Keras preprocessing layers offer, you can write your own custom layer, like we did in chapter 12.
+- Fr example, you can look at the learning notebook for an example of a custom `Normalization` layer, if we pretend it doesn't exist.